 So how do cave biologists study within a cave?
 Many enter and leave jars full of bait to attract creatures.
 A favorite bait is stinky cheese, likely because of its strong odor.
 Remember, cave-dwelling animals have very advanced senses to make up for their lack of sight.
 Some cave biologists spend hours inside a cave, watching and recording all the action.
 And some will simply lie in wait and pluck up an organism with tweezers, put it in a jar, and take it out of the cave for further research.

-For more information on caves and cave creatures, see the links on the next page.
+For more information on caves and cave creatures, see the links below.